 It may be convenient to create a list of labels using a text editor, then load the label list into the oscilloscope.
-This lets you type on a keyboard rather than edit the label list using the oscilloscope's controls.

-You can create a list of up to 75 labels and load it into the oscilloscope.
-Labels are added to the beginning of the list.
+The list can have up to 75 labels.
+When loaded, labels are added to the beginning of the oscilloscope's list.
 If more than 75 labels are loaded, only the first 75 are stored.